AlGepe/BioDataAnalysis/README.md

 ## infoMolec

-Functions that gives useful information of a molecule in a given dicitonary.
+Functions that gives useful information of a molecule in a given dictionary.

 ### Input
 - Molecule Name (_string_): Name of the molecule as written in the files or dictionaries